Reviews You Can Rely On

 gearlab tested logo

-Are you seeking the best water shoes?
-After researching over 60 top options on the market, we purchased 12 pairs to test side-by-side.
-We wet our feet while paddling, swimming, and canyoneering throughout the Pacific Northwest and Colorado Front Range.
-We rigorously tested through a wide range of water sports with many different testers.
+Do you like to play in and around water?
+We certainly do, though having the right footwear can make or break a day on the river, ocean, or lake.
+After researching over 70 of the best water shoes on the market, we purchased 15 pairs to test side-by-side.
+We wet our feet while paddling, swimming, and canyoneering throughout the Pacific Northwest, the Sierra Nevada, and the Rockies.
+We used each model for a variety of water sports for long days, ensuring our testing process was as rigorous as possible.
 We evaluated key performance metrics to see which shoe will keep your feet warm, comfortable, and happy, whatever the water temperature.
 Whether you're trying water sports for the first time or you're already a pro, we've got the top recommendations for your needs and budget to add to your footwear collection.
-See our in-depth testing by female reviewers in our best women's water shoe review.
+See our in-depth testing by female reviewers in our women's water shoe review.

 Related: Best Water Shoes for Women